Essentials of Strength Training and Conditioning-3rd Edition

 A strength and conditioning specialist must understand an athlete�s response to an injury as well as the physical healing process.
 Both are essential for the athlete to return to optimal performance.

-Complete Conditioning for Basketball
+Complete Conditioning for Hockey

 Principles and Practice of Resistance Training

-Fundamental Weight Training
+Weight Training 4th Edition eBook

 Endurance athletes often believe the more they train, the better the results.
 But according to the NSCA’s Ben Reuter, recovery time is just as important when developing an effective endurance training program.